SARAH-GAKII/sarah-gakii.github.io/research/green-roofs-to-mitigate-the-urban-heat-island.md

   <div class="content" markdown="1">

-# Green Roofs to Mitigate the Urban Heat Island {green-roofs-to-mitigate-the-urban-heat-island}
+# Green Roofs to Mitigate the Urban Heat Island

 As part of the Mathematics in Industry Study Group (MISG 2023) in South Africa, I collaborated with peers and industry experts on a project examining the role of green roofs in reducing the Urban Heat Island effect.